marknorgren/ten-photos/README.md

 ## About

-Take 10 screenshots of the user's face and store them in a secure way, so that they cannot be read/overwritten by attackers.
+Takes 10 screenshots of the user's face and stores them in the kechain.

 - single button when you press it, it will open the front camera of the iOS device
 - take 10 pictures of whatever is there